Container build instructions¶

 Container run instructions¶

-After the container is built, you can use the singularity shell
+After the container is built, you can use the singularity shell,

-commands to interact with the container.
+start and run commands to interact with the container.

-You are advised to use the run
+You are advised to use the run command since this also sources

-file that is present in each of the containers.
+a .singularity_bashrc file that is present in each of the containers.

-This file can be used as a .bashrc
+This file can be used as a .bashrc file.
+You can run the singularity

-container using one of the following run
+container using one of the following run commands:

 With Nvidia GPU:

-$ singularity run --nv <YOUR_CONTAINER_NAME>
+$ singularity run --nv <YOUR_CONTAINER_NAME>Without Nvidia GPU:

 $ singularity run <YOUR_CONTAINER_NAME>